4GeeksAcademy/machine-learning-content/export/exploratory-data-analysis.md

 Once we suspect there are outliers, we can use a boxplot for that feature to have a better visualization of outliers.

 Observations: According to our statistics dataframe, everything seems normal except for the 'Fare' column which has a mean of 32.20 but its 50% percentile is 14, and its max value is 512.
-We could say 512 seems to be an outlier but it could be a typing error,but it is possible that the most expensive ticket had that price.
+We could say 512 seems to be an outlier but it could be a typing error.
+It is also possible that the most expensive ticket had that price.
 It would be useful if we do some research and confirm that information.

 Let's see how to write the code for a boxplot in order to visualize outliers.
 A box plot shows the distribution of quantitative data in a way that facilitates comparisons between variables.The box shows the quartiles of the dataset while the whiskers extend to show the rest of the distribution.